-In certain “emergency” situations, the Attorney General may suspend any registration simultaneously with the institution of proceedings where he or she finds that there is an “imminent danger to the public health or safety”2.
+In certain “emergency” situations, the Attorney General may suspend any registration simultaneously with the institution of proceedings where he or she finds that there is an “imminent danger to the public health or safety.”
 Therefore, if you refuse to voluntarily surrender your DEA registration, the DEA will be required to submit an order to show cause and provide you with an opportunity for a hearing.

-As a result of the OIG’s review, it is clear why DEA agents routinely try to convince registrants that they should surrender their DEA registration voluntarily and waive their right to a hearing.
+As a result of the OIG’s review, it is clear why DEA agents routinely try to convince registrants they should surrender their DEA registration voluntarily and waive their right to a hearing.
 Given the extreme backlog of cases pending adjudication, a practitioner may continue prescribing until final adjudication by the agency is completed.
-As noted above, this could take over a year.
+As noted, this could take over a year.

 If the Agency proceeds with an immediate suspension order, the significant delays in DEA adjudication could impact the practitioner negatively.
-In 2012, the DEA took 459 days to adjudicate an immediate suspension order5.
+In 2012, the DEA took 459 days to adjudicate an immediate suspension order.
 However, when faced with the choice of voluntary surrender without a hearing and immediate suspension, the practitioner should almost always exercise their right to due process and request a hearing, because:

 While the laws governing the prescription of controlled substances are different in every state, most states require a controlled substance license in order to prescribe Schedule II through IV substances.
-When a practitioner voluntarily surrenders his or her DEA registration, there is a significant chance that the practitioner’s state may take independent action to revoke, limit or suspend the practitioner’s state license.
+When a practitioner voluntarily surrenders his/her DEA registration, there is a significant chance that the practitioner’s state may take independent action to revoke, limit or suspend the practitioner’s state license.

 Additionally, most hospital credentialing bodies and insurers require a DEA license as a condition of employment or participation.
 Voluntary surrender of your DEA registration may trigger a mandatory reporting requirement to your credentialing body and participating insurers, which could lead to swift and harsh credentialing action and loss of privileges.

-In conclusion, practitioners rarely benefit from the voluntary surrender of their DEA registration.
+Practitioners rarely benefit from the voluntary surrender of their DEA registration.
 Any agent’s promise that surrender will provide a benefit should fall on deaf ears unless it is specifically negotiated by counsel in exchange for some other relief.

 Send this to a friend